Human Rights Due Diligence

 Conduct HR interviews / roundtable discussions with employees

-The HR Division conducted HR interviews with employees from 2015 to 2021 to understand the condition of employees (cumulative total of 26,100 employees).
+The HR Division conducted HR interviews with employees from FY2015 to FY2021 to understand the condition of employees (cumulative total of 26,100 employees).

 If any risks related to human rights were identified, we promptly took remedial action in cooperation with the relevant divisions.
-Additionally, in 2022, roundtable discussions were held between the Head of the Human Resources Division and employees at nine major business sites nationwide (117 participants in total).
+Furthermore, since FY2022, we have been holding roundtable discussions between the Head of the Human Resources and General Affairs Division and employees at nine major offices nationwide.
+In FY2025, to facilitate more in-depth dialogue, we focused the sessions on four key offices, with a total of 82 participants.

 We will continue to place importance on dialogue with employees to understand and improve the actual situation onsite.